 Acupuncture originated in China from where it has spread throughout the world.
 This art & science has been used for over 5000 years.
-Very fine pins are gently inserted into specific points on the body to adjust the body’s energy treating illness and optimising health.
-Acupuncture is not a painful experience, and often leads to a deeply relaxed state as the body’s energy is gently balanced.
+Very fine pins are gently inserted into specific points on the body to stimulate the body’s response.
+Acupuncture does need to be a painful experience, and often leads to a deeply relaxed state.
 Points can also be treated by gently heating them with the herb moxa, pressing or massaging, and laser can be used instead of pins for the very young or sensitive.

 Acupuncture literally means “to treat with needles” and over the last few thousand years a number of styles of acupuncture treatment have developed.
 These different styles reflect both cultural and research influences as acupuncture has spread throughout the world: initially to Japan and Korea in the 6th century; to Vietnam by the 8th century; eventually to Europe via France in the 1500’s; then finally the whole world by the early 21st century.
 Rather than one style or system being necessarily better than another, a qualified acupuncturist will choose the best option for the individual client before them, having regard to the clients presenting complaint and constitution.

 It is common for patients to be so relaxed with treatment that they fall asleep.
-Acupuncture can often be integrated with other therapy where needed.
+In practice Acupuncture is often be integrated with other associated therapy related in a multi-modality form of treatment.
 Three Chinese medicine practitioners practice acupuncture at the clinic.

 It is usual to complete a 4 year full time degree program majoring in Acupuncture to be registered as an acupuncturist in Australia.
 Acupuncturists are regulated by the Chinese Medicine Board of Australia along with 13 other Health professions through the Australian Health Practitioner Regulation Agency (AHPRA).